fullon-labs/flon.contracts/docs/04_guides/07_how-to-use-flon.wrap.md

 ## 2.1 Example: Updating owner authority of an arbitrary account

-This example will demonstrate how to use the deployed flon.wrap contract together with the flon.msig contract to allow a greater than two-thirds supermajority of block producers of the EOS blockchain to change the owner authority of an arbitrary account.
-The example will use focli: in particular, the `focli multisig` command, the `focli set account permission` sub-command, and the `focli wrap exec` sub-command.
-However, the guide also demonstrates what to do if the `focli wrap exec` sub-command is not available.
+This example will demonstrate how to use the deployed flon.wrap contract together with the flon.msig contract to allow a greater than two-thirds supermajority of block producers of the FLON blockchain to change the owner authority of an arbitrary account.
+The example will use fucli: in particular, the `fucli multisig` command, the `fucli set account permission` sub-command, and the `fucli wrap exec` sub-command.
+However, the guide also demonstrates what to do if the `fucli wrap exec` sub-command is not available.

 This guide assumes that there are 21 active block producers on the chain with account names: `blkproducera`, `blkproducerb`, ..., `blkproduceru`.
 Block producer `blkproducera` will act as the lead block producer handling the proposal of the transaction.